 Also, owners are wary that a discount can make their products seem cheap or that they have lower intrinsic value.
 Moreover, some sales teams argue: Why not pass any savings along to customers?
 Why not simply prices lower without offering a discount?

 However, companies get rid of coupon programs at their peril.
 In 2012, J.C.
-Penney saw sales plummet when they decided to forget about discounts.
+Penney saw sales plummet when it decided to forget about discounts.
 Why would that be?
 The effect is actually psychological.
 People like to feel as though they are getting deals and lower pricing doesn’t quite activate that nerve center.
 So, what can companies do to make sure they are scratching that itch?

-Clipping coupons is a quickly becoming a thing of the past.
+Clipping coupons is quickly becoming a thing of the past.
 Today, digital coupons have dramatically changed the way people shop.
 The industry of deals is expanding.

-Between 2017 and 2022 it is expected that digital coupon redemption will grow over $40 billion with over 50 percent growth by 2025.
+Between 2017 and 2022 it is expected that digital coupon redemption will grow by over $40 billion with over 50 percent growth by 2025.
 It represents a huge shift with digital coupon redemption raising over 90 percent in just three years.

 Fifty-three percent of consumers say they spend more than two hours per week looking for deals Unsurprisingly, perhaps the parental demographic invest even more time, and they are up to four hours per week.
 That same doubling of deal searching is also rising in the millennial demographic.
 The next generation is deeply invested in seeking out deals and if you aren’t offering something you will be outdone by competitors.

 There are many ways you can distribute your coupons that are gaining in efficacy online, including:

 - Email: E-blasts are effective ways to send out specific offers and with a streamlined mail platform it is possible to target emails to specific customers or try out A and B campaigns to see what is landing.

 - Social media: Over 70 percent of consumers say they have followed a brand just to see if they can get discounts or deals.